 Evaluation.
 Each question will be evaluated by three readers from the specific subject area covered by that section of the exam.
 Student anonymity will be maintained.
 If a student answers two questions in a single area, the readers in that area will evaluate each question separately.
-All readers evaluate exam questions individually before meeting as a committee to discuss student performances and provide a rating of "Pass with Distinction," "Pass," "Pass/Terminal MA," or "Fail" for each question.
-To be eligible for the MA in English, students must pass all three questions; these questions must be in at least two areas.
+All readers evaluate exam questions individually before meeting as a committee to discuss student performances and provide each question with a rating of "Pass with Distinction," "Pass," "Pass/Terminal MA," or "Fail."
+To be eligible for the MA in English with an option in Professional Writing, students must pass four questions and at least one question in each of the three areas.

 Notification of Results.
-The Graduate Director will notify students of the results of their exams no later than five weeks after the exams were taken.
-The English Graduate Office will mail the results to the student's home address and send a copy of them to the student's adviser.
+The Graduate Director will notify students of the results of their exams no later than five weeks after they were taken.
+The English Graduate Office will mail the results to the student's home address and send a copy to the student's adviser.

 Retakes.
-Students may take the MA Qualifying Examination only twice.
-Students who fail one or more questions the first time must retake only the number of questions failed.
-When sitting for the exam a second time, students may not have to answer questions in the same area they did not pass at their first sitting; however, they must pass three questions in total, and the retaken questions combined with those questions originally passed must be in at least two areas.
-Students are also allowed to retake the exam or parts of the exam in the next major semester in order to improve an original rating of "Pass/Terminal MA."
+Students may take the exam only twice.
+If a student passes one question in each area but fails one question in the "double" area (the area in which two questions were answered), he or she may retake a question in any area on the second attempt.
+Students may also retake the exam or parts of the exam in the next major semester in order to improve an original rating of "Pass/Terminal MA."
 Students retaking part of the exam will have two hours to answer one question, three hours to answer two questions, and four hours to answer three questions.